On the Davenport-Heilbronn theorems and second order terms: A refined sieve, and proofs of Theorems , , and

+We focus our discussion on the first sieve, the second sieve being treated in an analogous manner.
 In order to prove Theorem \ref{main1}, we need to estimate the individual terms on the right hand side of (\ref{mainsieve}) accurately.
 The difficulty lies in the fact that the sets $\W_n$ are defined by congruence conditions modulo $n^2$.
-We are then not able to effectively apply Theorem~\ref{shincong}, due to the fact that the $\W_n$ is the union of a large number of lattices modulo $n^2$.
+We are then not able to directly apply Theorem~\ref{shincong}, due to the fact that the $\W_n$ is the union of a large number of lattices modulo $n^2$.
 In Section 9.1, we show how to transform this count to one over fewer lattices defined by congruence conditions modulo $n$, thus enabling us to use Theorem~\ref{shincong} more effectively.

 We then split (\ref{mainsieve}) into three ranges for $n$ and use a different method on each range.
 We use the splitting of the discriminant range into dyadic ranges so that we may choose the three ranges for $n$ depending on the dyadic range of the discriminant.
-When $n$ is small, we use Theorem~\ref{shincong} together with the correspondence in Section 9.1 to evaluate $N(\W_n;X/2,X)$ with two main terms and a smaller error term.
+When $n$ is small, we use Theorem~\ref{shincong} together with an identity proven in Section 9.1 to evaluate $N(\W_n;X/2,X)$ with two main terms and a smaller error term.
 Meanwhile, when $n$ gets very large we apply the uniformity estimates from \cite[Lemma~2.7]{BBP} to bound the size of $|N(\W_n;X/2,X)|$.
 Lastly, when $n$ is around $X^{1/6}$ it turns out that Theorem~\ref{shincong} and \cite[Lemma~2.7]{BBP} do not suffice, and so we require a different argument.
-We use again the correspondence of Section~$9.1$ to reduce the problem to one of determining the main term for the weighted number of binary cubic forms having bounded discriminant, where each binary cubic form is weighted by the number of its roots in $\P^{1}(\Z/n\Z)$.
-To accomplish this count, we argue that the number of roots is equidistributed inside boxes of small size compared to $n$.
+We use again the correspondence of Section~$9.1$ to reduce the problem to one of determining the main term for the weighted count of binary cubic forms having bounded discriminant, where each binary cubic form is weighted by the number of its roots in $\P^{1}(\Z/n\Z)$.
+To accomplish this count, we us an equidistribution argument, carried out in Section~9.4.
+We then complete the proof of Theorem~\ref{main1} in Section~9.5.

-Finally in Section 9.6 we prove Theorem \ref{gensigma1} by expressing the number of isomorphism classes of cubic rings of bounded discriminant satisfying specified local conditions in terms of local masses of cubic rings.
+In Section 9.6, we prove Theorem \ref{main2} in a very similar manner to the proof of Theorem \ref{main1}.
+Finally, in Section~9.7, we prove Theorem~\ref{gensigma1} by expressing the second terms that arise in the count of isomorphism classes of cubic rings of bounded discriminant satisfying specified local conditions in terms of local masses of cubic rings.